uthcode/learntosolveit/source/index.rst

 * Small but complete.
 * Practice is the key.

-I recommend https://exercism.org as the platform to learn Programming.
-It has everything that learn to solve intended.
+I recommend https://exercism.org as the platform to learn Programming and practice with a dedicated community.

 **Reference Books**